SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/adjusting-column-widths.md

 You can set columns widths to be adjusted automatically according to the content of the columns.
 When columns are added or removed, all column widths are adjusted to a best fit every time.
 If there are too many columns to fit within the available space, a horizontal scrollbar is displayed.

 1. Go to the section tab you want to edit.
-2. Click ![icon][img1] on the far right of the column headers in a section tab.
+2. Click ![icon][img1] to the right of the column headers.
 A dialog is displayed.
 3. Select **Auto-fit column width**.
 4. Click **OK**.